andrewwoan/abigail-bloom-portolio-bokoko33/README.md

 PLEASE DO NOT COPY THIS AS YOUR OWN PORTFOLIO.
 It is for educational purposes ONLY.

-If you copy it I will be forced to take down my video.
+If you copy it I will have to take down my video.